alestic/ec2-consistent-snapshot/README.md

 - --mysql-stop

     Indicates that the volume contains data files for a running MySQL database.
-The database is shutdown before the snapshot is initiated and restarted afterwards. \[EXPERIMENTAL\]
+    The database is shutdown using \`/usr/bin/mysqladmin stop\` before the snapshot is initiated and restarted afterwards using \`/etc/init.d/mysql start\`.
+Suitable for running as root when a few seconds of downtime are acceptable.
+    \[EXPERIMENTAL\]

 - --percona